 Both friends of the CFA franc: French President Emmanuel Macron and Ivory Coast President Alassane Ouattara

-But his Ivory Coast counterpart Alassane Ouattara is a defender of the CFA franc and support any proposal that might do away with it.
+But his Ivorian counterpart Ouattara is a defender of the CFA franc and support any proposal that might do away with it.

 The CFA franc and possible alternatives are highly politicized and highly symbolic, says Karner.

 "If the goal is serious economic integration, then introducing new currency is taking a third step before taking the first one," Karner said.